Larry Donovan (bridge jumper): Brooklyn Bridge

 After the Brooklyn Bridge was completed on May 31, 1883, there was speculation about who would be the first to successfully leap from it.
 In May 1886, swimming instructor Robert Emmet Odlum died in an attempt to prove the harmlessness of falling long distances through the air.
 A month later, Steve Brodie was said to have successfully dropped from the bottom of the bridge and survived with injuries, but doubts about whether he actually made the jump surfaced years later and the matter remains unsettled.

 In any case, Donovan carefully prepared his August 28 attempt to become the first person to jump off the top of the bridge.
-He underwent medical examinations to ensure his health, and was promised $500 by his employer, the Police Gazette, who also provided a wagon as transport for the early morning attempt.
+He underwent medical examinations to ensure his health, and was promised $500 (equal to $ today) by his employer, the Police Gazette, who also provided a wagon as transport for the early morning attempt.
 He visited a local newspaper before the attempt to ensure publicity.